WebReflection/uhtml/docs/README.md

   * [leet-html](https://marketplace.visualstudio.com/items?itemName=EldarGerfanov.leet-html)
   * [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)

-Some of these might work with *SVG* content too but I don't feel like recommending anyone over others in particular: just try then and chose one.
+Some of these might work with *SVG* content too but I don't feel like recommending any particular one over others: just try then and chose one 😉

   </div>
 </details>